-Perhaps even more troubling than the violation of economic rights is the violation of reproductive rights faced by farm worker women.
 Women in the fields are exposed to toxic pesticides through direct spraying, breathing in pesticide drift, and touching pesticide residue on the skin and clothing.
-This exposure has been linked to causing infertility, miscarriages, and birth defects in babies.
+A study by Wellesley College links pesticide exposure to infertility, miscarriages, and birth defects in babies.

-In the words of Gloria, a 37 year old woman from Mexico, in the same SPLC report: "When the fruit arrives, it has the white powder on it from the chemicals, and we have to clean it off.
+In the words of Gloria, a 37-year-old woman from Mexico, in the same Southern Poverty Law Center report:

+"When the fruit arrives, it has the white powder on it from the chemicals, and we have to clean it off.
 And in one way or another, we're breathing it in. you feel that your throat and chest is filling up.
 We don't have anything to cover our mouth and nose with.
 We're in constant contact with those chemicals."